STEllAR-GROUP/hpx/docs/sphinx/contributing/documentation.rst

 You may need to set the following CMake variables to make sure CMake can find the required dependencies.

-.. option:: DOXYGEN_ROOT:PATH
+.. option:: Doxygen_ROOT:PATH

    Specifies where to look for the installation of the |doxygen|_ tool.

-.. option:: SPHINX_ROOT:PATH
+.. option:: Sphinx_ROOT:PATH

    Specifies where to look for the installation of the |sphinx|_ tool.

-.. option:: BREATHE_APIDOC_ROOT:PATH
+.. option:: Breathe_APIDOC_ROOT:PATH

    Specifies where to look for the installation of the |breathe|_ tool.